tethysplatform/tethys/docs/installation/linux.rst

         }
     }

 d.
+Setup social authentication

+  If you wish to enable social authentication capabilities for testing your Tethys Portal, follow the :doc:`../tethys_portal/social_auth` instructions.

+e.
 Save your changes and close the :file:`settings.py` file.

 7. Create Database Tables
 -------------------------